-Egg white is a complete protein, meaning that it contains all nine essential amino acids that the body needs but cannot produce on its own.
-Egg protein is also one of the most bioavailable sources of dietary protein, meaning that it is easy for the body to absorb and use it.
+Egg white protein powder is a source of complete protein, meaning it contains all of the amino acids that the body needs, but cannot produce on its own.
+Egg white protein is also one of the most bioavailable sources of dietary protein, meaning that it is easy for the body to absorb and use it.
 In fact, it has a protein digestibility-corrected amino acid score (PDCAAS) of 100, which is as good as it gets.
-Research has also shown that despite equivalent amino acid scores and digestion-absorption rates, the net protein utilization (NPU) value of egg protein is higher than that of whey and soy protein.
-This means that you get the most bang for your buck with egg protein.
-Egg whites are therefore considered by many to be the perfect source of protein, serving as the standard for comparison for other protein sources.
+Moreover, research has shown that despite equivalent amino acid scores and digestion-absorption rates, the net protein utilization (NPU) value of egg white protein is higher than that of any whey protein.
+This is why egg whites are considered by many to be the perfect source of protein, serving as the standard for comparison for other protein sources.

 Easy to digest – The main reason why we use egg whites is that they are easy to digest.
-Unless you have a sensitivity or allergy to eggs, egg white protein is the best protein for people with gut issues and sensitive stomachs.
-It is low in fiber, low-FODMAP, naturally alkaline, and has the highest protein digestibility-corrected amino acid score (PDCAAS) of any dietary protein.
-Our customers have experienced fewer digestive issues with egg white protein than with any other type of protein.
+Unless you have a sensitivity or allergy to eggs, egg white protein powder is the best protein powder for people with gut issues and sensitive stomachs.
+It is low in fiber, low-FODMAP, and naturally alkaline, making it particularly easy on the stomach.
+Our happy customers have experienced fewer digestive issues with egg white protein powder than with any other type of protein supplement.

 Chocolate egg white protein powder – When blended with milk and ice, chocolate egg white protein powder makes a crave-worthy protein shake.
 That said, it is made with Ecuadorian cocoa, which can trigger heartburn for some people.
-If you have GERD or acid reflux, we recommend ordering samples of our chocolate egg white protein powder or choosing another flavor.
+If you have GERD or acid reflux, we recommend trying samples of our chocolate egg white protein powder, or choosing another flavor.

 Mocha egg white protein powder – Adding mocha egg white protein powder to your breakfast is a great way to jump-start your day.
-It is made with spray-dried Colombian coffee, and one serving contains 10mg of caffeine.
-For reference, an 8oz cup of coffee contains 100mg.
-If you are sensitive to caffeine, we recommend ordering samples of our mocha egg white protein powder or choosing another flavor.
+It is made with spray-dried Colombian coffee, and contains a small, but noticeable amount of caffeine.
+If you are sensitive to caffeine, we recommend trying samples of our mocha egg white protein powder, or choosing another flavor.

 Matcha egg white protein powder – Matcha egg white protein powder is made with Japanese matcha (green tea).
 It is a great addition to fruit smoothies, and contains a small amount of caffeine.
-If you are sensitive to caffeine, we recommend ordering samples of our matcha egg white protein powder or choosing another flavor.
+If you are sensitive to caffeine, we recommend trying samples of our matcha egg white protein powder, or choosing another flavor.

 1 serving of egg white protein powder can be mixed with 1-2 cups of cold milk or water to make a protein shake.
 It can also be added to smoothies, oatmeal, and recipes for an easy protein boost.
-Check out our high protein recipes for more ideas.
-If you choose to make a protein shake, use a blender or shaker bottle.
-Unlike other companies, we do not use food additives to help our egg white protein powder dissolve.
-Our unflavored egg white protein powder, unlike our other egg white protein powders, is not meant to be mixed with just milk or water.
-It is meant to be added to smoothies, oatmeal, and recipes.
+Check out our egg white protein powder recipes for more ideas.
+If you do choose to make a protein shake, use a blender or shaker bottle.
+Unlike other companies, we do not use food additives to help our egg white protein powders dissolve.
+One final note – our unflavored egg white protein powder, unlike our other egg white protein powders, does not taste good when mixed with just milk or water.
+It is meant to be added to smoothies, oatmeal, and other recipes.

 The best time to add egg white protein powder to your diet is in the morning.
 Eating lots of protein breakfast will keep you full until lunch, discourage overeating, and reduce snacking later in the day.
 Higher protein intake at breakfast is also associated with higher total daily protein intake.
 In other words, a high protein breakfast, despite its satiating effects, allows you to maximize the amount of protein that you consume over the course of the day.